robashton/blog/input/pages/RavenDB ResultTransformers - a new way of looking at things/content.markdown

 		{
 			 public Ponies()
 			 {
+				  Map = ponies =>
-				  Map = from pony in ponies
+                  from pony in ponies
                   select new {
                     pony.Name,
                     pony.Colour,
                     pony.Trampstamp
 								}
 					TransformResults = (database, results) =>
 							from result in results